海角精品黑料

 Feb.
 21: The waning crescent moon will be very close to the red supergiant star, Antares, in the hours before dawn in the southeast.

 Feb.
-24-25: Mercury pairs up with Saturn for a very close encounter in the west at sunset.
+24-25: Mercury pairs up with Saturn for a very at sunset.
 You will have to have a clear horizon to see the pair as they will be low and in bright twilight.
 Use Venus as a guide, look straight down toward the horizon at 6:30 p.m. 鈥 Mercury is on the right.
 Binoculars will help immensely.
 Worth trying an astro-pic, too.

 The moon